trustedanalytics-ng/platform-wiki/Platform-Administration/administration_manageorgsusers.md

      ![](/images/PlatformAdmin_Add_User_v8.png)

-For existing platform users, TAP will notify you that the user has been added to the organization.
-But *you must notify the user* of this addition, as TAP does *not* send any notifications.

 If the user does *not* yet have a TAP account, TAP sends an email invitation to the user.
 For the user view of this process, [go here](/Account-Access/acctaccess_accessing.md).

 ##Deleting users from the organization